Chinese International School: History

 The school opened in 1983, with an initial intake of approximately 75 students in Years 1 to 3.
 Its first location was at 7 Eastern Hospital Road in Causeway Bay.

 In 1986 and 1989, the school expanded to additional sites at 10 Borrett Road and 26 Kennedy Road.
 In 1991, the school moved to the current campus on Braemar Hill.

-In 2013, the school opened Hangzhou CIS, a one-year boarding program for Year 10 students.
+In 2013, the school opened Hangzhou CIS, a one-year residential programme for Year 10 students hosted at Greentown Yuhua School, focused on China immersion, character, challenge, and community.